amarawi/heat-templates/README.md

 heat-templates
 ==============

-OpenStack Heat templates for use on the [NeCTAR](http://nectar.org.au/) cloud.
+OpenStack Heat templates for use on the [NeCTAR](http://nectar.org.au/) cloud for creating your own templates.

 ###What are they for
 If you are just interested in installing packages, creating users, Heat